 Going over the limit of credit cards

-Most credit cards always have a limit, which is the highest amount of credit that is available to you.
+All credit cards have a credit limit, which is the highest amount of credit that is available to you.
 Despite the fact that your card issuer has given you a specific limit for your card, it looks awful if you exhaust all the credit.
 Exhausting your credit card, making use of all credit available to you, makes you look like an irresponsible borrower and your credit rating or score will be hurt badly due to it.

 Long overdue credit card debts